 The problem is that every time you go mattress shopping, what you find is just more of the same—uneven, uncomfortable, and unjustifiably expensive.

-Memory foam mattress technology has come a long way, and it's starting to become inexpensive enough that most consumers can afford one.
+Memory foam mattress technology has come a long way, and it's starting to become inexpensive enough that most consumers can afford it.

 So, it's time to upgrade your mattress and join the 21st-century sleep revolution.
 In this article, you’ll learn everything you need to know about polyurethane foam mattresses, also known as memory foam.